CultTech Residency Educational Program

 Our partners are an essential part of the residency’s collaborative ecosystem.
 They bring cutting-edge tools, unique creative approaches, and deep expertise in emerging technologies.
 Each partner contributes through live sessions, hands-on workshops, or collaborative challenges, giving participants direct access to the people shaping the future of culture and tech.

-The programme’s most valuable outcome extends beyond the workshops themselves: a living, evolving network of artists, technologists, and cultural practitioners who continue to exchange knowledge long after the sessions end.
+The program’s most valuable outcome extends beyond the workshops themselves: a living, evolving network of artists, technologists, and cultural practitioners who continue to exchange knowledge long after the sessions end.

-Empowerment Through Belonging – The programme model reinforces that the residency is not a one-off event but an entry point into a wider movement where members shape the narrative of how culture and technology intersect.
+• Empowerment Through Belonging – The program model reinforces that the residency is not a one-off event but an entry point into a wider movement where members shape the narrative of how culture and technology intersect.